prar1hana/RosesAreDead/README.md

 npm start
 ```

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcome.❤️